“A pinch of salt and a pristine finish is enough impact to last a lifetime.”

 Personally, I find colour to be an omnipresent character throughout your work, almost having a life of its own.
 Why is that?

 I think it’s the one character you can rely on to be pretty much exactly as you imagine it to be from the very beginning.
 It’s also an unspoken language and mood dictator.
 For me, it deserves all the attention it can get because I’m so sensitive to what colour says and makes me feel.

 Your latest project with Maison the Faux literally blew our wigs off.
 How did your ongoing collaboration with them come to be?

 We met less than two years ago and it quickly became apparent that our ideologies and sense of humour compliment each other.
 They give me the trust to react to each collection and add a new layer of interpretation.
-The apple doesn’t fall far from the tree with any theme, so it’s a total field day having the best ingredients to make a marvelous apple pie every time.
+The apple doesn’t fall far from the tree with any theme, so it’s a total field day having the best ingredients to make a marvellous apple pie every time.

 Is there a video or film you wish you had directed, or an artist you are currently dying to work with?

 I’d love to make a psychological thriller screen adaption of Malcolm Gladwell’s book The Tipping Point, set on a cruise liner, staring Malcolm Gladwell himself and Shelley Duvall.